Why join DART?

 2. Complete a Membership Application:

 - The Membership Committee will provide you with a Membership Application Packet that you will need to complete and return to the committee.

 - The application will be reviewed, references checked, and an appointment set up for you with an interview panel.

-- You must also submit an application with Sacramento County Sheriff’s Department.
+- You will also be provided an application that DART will submit on your behalf to the Sacramento County Sheriff’s Department.

-- This consists of an application to join as a volunteer with the Special Operations Division, plus submission of a LiveScan (fingerprint) form to perform a background check.
+- This consists of an application to join as a volunteer with the Sheriff’s Department, plus submission of a LiveScan (fingerprint) form to perform a background check.

 3. Provide DART with a current physical: